All Episodes

 Wait till you get your heating bills this year.

-They're gonna be astronomical.
+They're going to be astronomical.

 Americans don't want to live that way, especially knowing that we have all the natural resources we could ever want or need.

-You know, but if you're happy with the high price of gasoline, vote for the Democrats.
+But if you're happy with the high price of gasoline, vote for the Democrats.

 If not, you have five days to get out there and vote and make a change.